 3. Occurrent

-Elucidation: An occurrent is an entity that unfolds itself in time or it is the instantaneous boundary of such an entity (for example a beginning or an ending) or it is a temporal or spatiotemporal region which such an entity occupies.
-[077-001]
+a(occurrent)[Elucidation: An occurrent is an entity that unfolds itself in time or it is the instantaneous boundary of such an entity (for example a beginning or an ending) or it is a temporal or spatiotemporal region which such an entity occupies.
+[077-001]]

 The realm of occurrents is less pervasively marked by the presence of natural units than is the case in the realm of independent continuants.
 Thus there is here no counterpart of ‘object’.
 In BFO 1.0 ‘process’ served as such a counterpart.
 In version 2.0 ‘process’ is the occurrent counterpart of ‘material entity’.
 Those natural – as contrasted with engineered, which here means: deliberately executed – units which do exist in the realm of occurrents are typically either parasitic on the existence of natural units on the continuant side, or they are fiat in nature.
 Thus we can count lives; we can count football games; we can count chemical reactions performed in experiments or in chemical manufacturing.
 We cannot count the processes taking place, for instance, in an episode of insect mating behavior.